-D. INVESTMENTS IN JOINT ARRANGEMENTS F. CHANGES IN ACCOUNTING POLICIES
+D. INVESTMENTS IN JOINT ARRANGEMENTS

-Joint arrangements are arrangements of which two or more The accounting policies adopted in the preparation of the parties have joint control.
-Joint control is the contractual financial report are consistent with those followed in the agreed sharing of control which exists only when decisions preparation of the Group's annual financial statements about the relevant activities require unanimous consent for the year ended 30 June 2021, except for changes of the parties sharing control.
-Joint arrangements are arising from the adoption of new and amended accounting classified as either a joint operation or joint venture, based standards and interpretations effective as at 1 July 2021. on the rights and obligations arising from the contractual Several other amendments and interpretations apply for obligations between the parties to the arrangement.
+Joint arrangements are arrangements of which two or more parties have joint control.
+Joint control is the contractual agreed sharing of control which exists only when decisions about the relevant activities require unanimous consent of the parties sharing control.
+Joint arrangements are classified as either a joint operation or joint venture, based on the rights and obligations arising from the contractual obligations between the parties to the arrangement.